MohitAswani/DataStructuresAndAlgorithms/15_BinarySearchTrees/11_ApplicationOfBST.md

 * To maintain sorted stream of data (or sorted set of data).

-* We can sort an array using self-balancing BST by just inserting the elemenets into it.
+* We can sort an array using self-balancing BST by just inserting the elements into it.
 But it is not prefered to use self-balancing BST for sorting as constants are higher and also it will require O(n) extra space.

 * To implement doubly ended priority queue.
 It can do max and min in O(1) and insert and delete in O(logn).